Anterior Cervical Discectomy and Fusion – The evidence

-- Thoracic spine involvement: Prior to Anterior cervical discectomy and fusion doctors should examine the T1 slope (for correct or incorrect position) and C2-C7 sagittal vertical axis (this is a measure to determine is the spine is “plumb” in a straight line and in correct balance).
+- Thoracic spine involvement: Prior to Anterior cervical discectomy and fusion doctors should examine the T1 slope (for the correct or incorrect position) and C2-C7 sagittal vertical axis (this is a measure to determine if the spine is “plumb” in a straight line and correct balance).

 - If these two factors are out of alignment there is a higher risk kyphosis after laminoplasty (The bone/fusion collapsed causing a “hunchback,” curve in the patient), which is accompanied by posterior neck muscle damage.

 - The researchers warn that these important preoperative parameters have been under-estimated in anterior cervical discectomy and fusion.

 - Forty-one (41) patients who underwent ACDF with a stand-alone polyether-ether-ketone (PEEK) cage at one-year follow-up.
 Fifty-five segments (27 single-segment and 14 two-segment fusions) were included.